Studying online (if an online offering is shown below)

 Assessment

-Indicative assessments in this unit are as follows: (1) an essay; (2) tutorial active learning exercises; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) tests; (2) tutorial exercises; and (3) essay.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.